IBM/terraform-provider-turbonomic/docs/index.md

 ## Examples

-The following examples demonstrate the Terraform code to configure the provider and the uses in different cloud environments.
+The following examples demonstrate the Terraform code to configure and use the provider in different cloud environments.

 ### Configuring the provider credentials